Keith Jones (broadcaster): Personal life

 In 2016, Jones' longtime girlfriend Cara McCollum, 24, died at Cooper University Hospital a week after sustaining head injures in a one-car accident on an icy Route 55 in Pittsgrove Township, Salem County, on February 15.
 A funeral was held in her hometown of Forrest City, Arkansas and a memorial service was held in Ocean City, New Jersey.
 Jones delivered the eulogy at both occasions.

 Jones later said, "My late girlfriend Cara taught me it’s not the years in my life that count, but the life in my years.”

 Jones awards the Cara McCollum Scholarship every year at the Miss New Jersey Pageant.

 Jones has a Miniature American Shepherd named Charlie, who he called "his shadow."
 He has said his dog gave him a new outlook while he was grieving, “He’s become everything to me.
 Dogs are amazing.
 They have this amazing sense and amazing ability to understand how you’re feeling before you even realize you’re feeling it.”
 In 2016, the National Dog Show named Charlie its official "spokesdog" after they saw Jones post about him on social media.

-Jones announced his engagement to his fiancée, Holly Harrar, over Labor Day weekend in September of 2022.
+Jones announced his engagement to his fiancée, Holly Harrar, in Ocean City, NJ over Labor Day weekend in September 2022.
+Jones announced his wife, Holly, was pregnant with their first child in 2024.
+Their son, Keith III, was born in August 2024.
+"Life has finally begun," Jones wrote.
+"We are overjoyed and overtired, that's for sure," Jones told his morning news colleague while holding his newborn during the baby's TV debut on Sept.
+4, 2024.